Complaints Policy

 We will give customers the opportunity to have a representative deal with their complaint on their behalf, and to be represented and/or accompanied at any meeting with Longhurst Group upon request, and where this is reasonable.

 Where possible we will encourage an early and local resolution of concerns and recognise that there will be times where it may be possible to agree and secure resolutions with customers immediately.
-In these circumstances, in agreement with the customer, a complaint will be designated an informal complaint (early resolution) where:
+In these circumstances, in agreement with the customer, we will not log a formal complaint and will deal with this as a service request.

-If further enquiries are needed to resolve the issue for the customer, or if the customer requests it, the issue will be logged as a formal complaint and progress to Stage 1.
+Where the customer expresses dissatisfaction with the response to their service request, the issue will be logged as a formal complaint and progress to Stage 1.

 We have a 2 stage formal complaints process: